 Google’s algorithms assess historical data from your previous campaigns as well as audience data subsets to deliver the best possible bid value for your campaigns.

 The best part?
-Smart Bidding is automated, meaning all this work happens behind the scenes without you having to adjust the bids yourself.
-Google has its own library of signals that power its algorithms.
+Smart Bidding is automated, meaning all this work happens behind the scenes without adjusting the bids yourself.

 - Seasonality: Specific times of the year, like the holidays